Hannover Science Initiative

 University and Science pages

-Education and Science hold a central place at www.hannover.de, the portal of the region and city of Hannover.
+Higher education and science are a major focus at www.hannover.de, the portal of the region and city of Hannover.
 With daily updates, it provides information on academic studies, teaching, research and student life in the Hannover region.
-An extensive event calendar supplements the offer.
-Direct access to the science pages under www.science-hannover.de
+An extensive calendar of events is also available here.
+You can directly access the relevant content via this link: www.science-hannover.de.

 November of Science